top of page

 Are solar panels worth it in Missouri?

 Absolutely!
 Missouri is one of many states that offers a net-metering program making solar a smart choice financially.
-We also service Arkansas, Kansas, and Oklahoma; all of which enforce net-metering laws.
+We also service Arkansas, and Kansas, all of which enforce net-metering laws.

 How can I get paid to go solar?